-In September 2019, a detailed analysis undertaken was to determine the root cause of the decline in overall ridership.
+In September 2019, a detailed analysis undertaken was determine the root cause of the decline in overall ridership.
 Findings indicated that similar to the previous year, the ridership decline partly resulted from the operational adjustments made in support of peak-period service between Los Angeles and Ventura and Santa Barbara counties.

 The original adjustments made in April 2017 included the bifurcation of train 761 on weekdays.
-The additional adjustments made in October 2018 included the bifurcation of train 769, the extension of train 567 to Goleta, as well as adjusting the southbound departures of trains 564 and 572 by approximately 25 minutes each.
-The cumulative impact of these adjustments was an average loss of over 18,000 riders per month, with a disproportionate 13 percent decrease in R2R ridership.
+The additional adjustments made in included October 2018 the bifurcation of train 769. the extension of train 567 to Goleta, as well as adjusting the southbound departures of trains 564 and 572 by approximately 25 minutes each.
+The cumulative impact of these adjustments was an average loss of over 18,000 riders per month and a 13 percent decrease in R2R ridership.